Types of certificates

 The user/device certificates

-In this section, we explain the function of the user and device certificates.
+In this section, we explain the function of the user and device certificates, also known as supplicant certificates.

 • If you use the default tenant CA provided by Portnox Cloud, you can have Cloud generate all user and device certificates for you.
 This is possible because then Cloud has access to the certificate’s private key, which is needed to sign other certificates.
 You can, for example, ask your users to use the self-service onboarding portal to generate and download these certificates for their devices.